Precalculus by Richard Wright

 The x-intercept at (−3, 0) has odd multiplicity and (2, 0) has even multiplicity.
 The vertical asymptote x = −2 has odd multiplicity and x = 3 has even multiplicity.

 The denominator gives the vertical asymptotes of the graph.
-When the factor giving a vertical asymptote has even multiplicity because it is present an even number of times, then both sides of the graph by the asymptote go the same direction.
+When the factor giving a vertical asymptote has even multiplicity because it is present an even number of times, both sides of the graph by the asymptote go the same direction.
 When the factor giving a vertical asymptote has an odd multiplicity, one side of the graph goes up and the other side goes down near the asymptote.
-This can be see in figure 3 above were the vertical asymptote x = 3 has an even multiplicity ((x − 3) is present twice) and the vertical asymptote x = −2 has odd multiplicity ((x + 2) is present once).
+This can be seen in figure 3 above where the vertical asymptote x = 3 has an even multiplicity ((x − 3) is present twice) and the vertical asymptote x = −2 has odd multiplicity ((x + 2) is present once).

 Graph a Rational Function